ancheetah/web-projects/README.md

 # web-projects

-Freelance web design projects for small business and non-profit
+Freelance web design projects for small businesses and non-profits created with Squarespace and Wordpress